ScrewTheTrees/TreeLib-WC3/README.md

 # TreeLib

-Treelib is a library of typescript made for Warcraft 3 the frozen throne.
+Treelib is a library of typescript made for Warcraft 3 v1.32+.
 It requires the map to be set to LUA as typescript compiles to lua.

 It's built for TSTL and not intended to work with other tooling currently.